Newark Days: History

 What is now called Newark Days was originally planned by members of the Newark Chamber of Commerce.
 They later turned the festivities over to the Jaycees.
 In the 1960s a group called "Newark Birthday Celebration" was formed.
 However, the event was not put on during the late 1960s.

 In 1972, Shirley Sisk called a meeting to see if there were enough volunteers to plan an event for that September.
 Interest was high, and "Newark Days Celebration" was formed.
 The Newark Rotary club brought in a carnival, and the committee put together food booths and games at the Pavilion.
-The weekend was a huge success, and a nonprofit corporation was formed to make it a regular annual event.
-A volunteer 30-member committee works year-round to organize it, and more than 200 volunteers assist at the event.
+The weekend was a huge success, and a nonprofit corporation (Newark Days Celebration, Inc.) was formed to make it a regular annual event.
+Newark Days Celebration, Inc. has continued to organize the event with a fully volunteer executive board and committee of approximately 30 members that work year-round, with more than 100 additional volunteers that join to assist at the event itself.

 In 2005, Newark Days celebrated Newark's 50th anniversary with a 1950s theme and the return of Arknew, a kangaroo that was Newark's old town mascot.

 The festival was held virtually in 2020 due to concerns around COVID-19.
 The 2021 celebration was cancelled just weeks before the event due to increasing infection numbers from the COVID Delta variant.
 Newark Days returned in 2022 with a full in-person festival.

 Themes

-Every year, the Newark Days Celebration features a different theme.
+The celebration has a theme that is determined every year, which influences the feel of the event through items such as decorations, t-shirt design, and tailored parade entries.
+The following have been the Newark Days themes: